Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 But as Mental Health Warriors, we know something powerful.

 “Life is full of obstacles!” one shouted.
-“But we know the answer — BECOME Mental Health Warriors!”
+“But we know the answer — become Mental Health Warriors and take action!”

 The Minions nodded in unison, their goggles gleaming with determination.